Strot-net/strot-frontend/README.md

 # Strot - A unified career platform

-A comprehensive work operating system that combines freelance gigs, verified jobs, local tasks, and AI-driven learning into one unified platform.
+A comprehensive work platform that combines freelance gigs, verified jobs, local tasks, and AI-driven learning into one unified platform.

 ## 🚀 Features